iansantagata/Algorithms/README.md

 ## Local Development

+As a convenience, the [linting script](tools/lint.sh) and [testing script](tools/test.sh) can be executed locally in a virtual environment.
+Both scripts require a virtual environment to be installed, bootstrapped, and activated.

 To lint the code in your local environment, run `source ./tools/lint.sh` in your shell at repository root.

 To test the code in your local environment, run `source ./tools/test.sh` in your shell at repository root.

-As a convenience, the [linting script](tools/lint.sh) and [testing script](tools/test.sh) can be executed locally in a virtual environment.
-Both scripts require the virtual environment to be installed and bootstrapped.

 These scripts are meant to exactly mirror the automated linting and testing workflows on the `main` branch and used in pull requests.